 There are several key differences between the series 65 and series 66 exams.
 Determining which exam you should take will depend on your particular circumstances.
+Usually students who have passed or are planning to pass the series 7 opt to take the series 66 in lieu of the series 63 exam.
+This allows the agent to represent both an investment adviser and a broker dealer.
+Students who have the series 6 or who are or only going to represent an investment adviser are required to take the series 65.
 Regardless of which exam you choose to take, our series 65 and 66 training packages offer you a greenlight money back pass guarantee

 Ethics and Legal Guidelines – 40 Questions